Dartvauder/NeuroSandboxWebUI/README.md

 7) Click the `Submit` button to get the generated image

 #### animatediff:

 1) First upload your models to the folder: *inputs/image/sd_models*
 2) Select your model from the drop-down list
+3) Set up the model according to the parameters you need
+4) Enter your request (+ and - for prompt weighting)
+5) Click the `Submit` button to get the generated image animation

+#### pia:

+1) First upload your models to the folder: *inputs/image/sd_models*
+2) Select your model from the drop-down list